 - If there are no children, surviving spouse, or surviving parents, the recovery is added to the deceased’s estate and goes to the legal heirs.

 What Damages Can Be Recovered For Wrongful Death

 The amount of damages varies considerably depending on such factors as the deceased’s age and income (both current and projections of the future).
 Recovery can also be had for the various benefits that have been lost such as companionship, care, guidance, etc., and some other elements.

 If the facts of the case support a finding that the defendant’s actions were willful, or if the negligence was so severe that it can be called gross negligence, punitive damages may also be awarded by a jury.

 The amount distributed to the deceased’s family is reduced by any cost of recovery, burial expenses, etc., which are part of the estate to be distributed according to the deceased’s will or the Kentucky law regarding intestacy.

 You need lawyers equal to the task of standing up for you and your rights.
-At the Bowling Green, Kentucky law firm of Lowder & McGill, PLLC, we are committed, aggressive, and ready to dedicate as many hours as it takes to get the best result for our clients.
+At the Bowling Green, Kentucky, law firm of Lowder & McGill PLLC, we are committed, aggressive and ready to dedicate as many hours as it takes to get positive results for our clients.
 We keep our caseload low enough that each client and each case gets all the attention and effort required for a successful outcome.
 We thoroughly understand the law that applies to the many different kinds of accidents that may have caused the death, and we know what to expect from the other side.